Develop capacities to empower your core Self and transform your life.

 The root of the word somatic is soma, which is Greek for "body" and all that this encompasses.
 Somatic mindfulness practices enable us to learn the language of our body, which sends messages constantly to our brain about the state of our physical and emotional health.
 When pain and emotions become intense, it is common to try to avoid, mask, or run from them.
 Unfortunately, what we avoid controls us; and fortunately, what we face frees us.
 When uncomfortable emotions become particularly intense, the brain's alarm bell, the amygdala, sets in motion our survival mechanisms, known as flight/fight.
 This is fabulous when we face an actual threat to life or limb; however, the amygdala can get triggered by sensory perceptions and memories when there is no actual threat present.

 In my practice, I teach strategies that enable you to convey to the amygdala that there is no actual threat present in the moment so that it will stand down and you can enjoy neurological and emotional stability and calm again.
 By practicing these daily, it is possible to train the brain to sustain an ongoing state of stability and calm, as well as to utilize the strategies in the face of painful memories, anxiety, distressing thoughts, and other challenges.
 Of course, if we ever are faced with a real threat to life or limb, flight/fight will take over to save our life, if possible.
-This is the essence of Mindfulness Based Stress Reduction (MBSR), and the other levels described below take us much further, leading to freedom and healthy empowerment, which can be a transformational experience.
+This is the essence of Mindfulness Based Stress Reduction (MBSR), Somatic Experiencing, Sensorimotor Psychotherapy and some other somatic modalities.
+Feeling becomes safe, not scary.

-You are probably starting to get the idea here.
-When it comes to emotions, there is no "bad" or "negative" emotion.
-All are healthy and good.
-The difference lies solely in the intensity.
+When it comes to emotions, all are healthy and good.
+Problems lie solely in the intensity.
 As you learned above, when emotions get too intense, the amygdala interprets this as a signal of danger, and sets off the flight/fight survival mechanisms.
 One feature of this system is to dull down or shut off one's rational thinking capacities, known as executive functions.
 You surely have observed that highly angry people become irrational, and may have noticed it in yourself.
-When our thinking becomes irrational, we are vulnerable to acting out, potentially hurting ourselves, others, our relationships, and threatening our jobs.
+When our thinking becomes irrational, we are vulnerable either to acting out (potentially hurting ourselves, others, our relationships, and threatening our jobs) or acting in (potentially leading to depression, addiction, self-isolation).
 The intense emotion and the amygdala control us.
-This is what we fear in anger, not so much the anger itself.
-We all have a threshold of emotional intensity.
-This is the highest level of emotional intensity that a person can experience without setting off the amygdala.
+This is our "old code" and this is what we fear, not so much the emotion itself.
+We all have an emotional threshold, the highest level of intensity that a person can experience before setting off the amygdala.
 When emotions stay within our threshold, it is said that we can "feel and think at the same time."
-This leads to freedom, because we can get curious about what is activating the emotion that we feel, and we can utilize its energy to act effectively to resolve issues.
+This leads to freedom, because we can get curious about what is activating the emotion that we feel, and we can utilize its energy to act effectively to address this.

-Once we have a healthy relationship with the physical sensations of our bodies and with our emotions, we have begun to experience healthy empowerment and know the difference between power and aggression (which is a loss of control triggered by fear).
+Once we have healthy relationships with the physical sensations of our bodies and our emotions, and we are able to self-regulate the intensity of the latter, we have begun to experience healthy empowerment and know the difference between power and aggression (which is a loss of control triggered by fear).
 We are now ready to dive into examining our thoughts, beliefs, attitudes, and the stories that we have developed over the course of our lives about ourselves, others, and the world - to understand how our thoughts and beliefs influence our emotions and then our decision-making.
-We are able to feel curiosity about these, and anticipate the greater degree of healthy personal empowerment that this work will bring.
+We are able to get curious about these, and anticipate the ultimate transformation that this work will bring.
 We are ready to enter this stage with courage and a certain enthusiasm.
-This is the stage at which therapeutic modalities such as Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS), Narrative Therapy, Alchemical Psychology, and more help us to make sense of our past, rewrite the self-limiting stories, gain perspective and insight, and transform our relationships with self, others, and the world.
-We can navigate the waters, irrespective of the waves we encounter.
+This is the stage at which therapeutic modalities such as Cognitive Behavioral Therapy (CBT), Internal Family Systems (IFS), Narrative Therapy, Alchemical Psychology, Emotional Freedom Technique (EFT - a somatic strategy that is most effective at this level), board games and more help us to make sense of our past, rewrite the self-limiting stories, gain perspective and insight, and transform our relationships with self, others, and the world.
+We can navigate the waters, irrespective of the waves we encounter, because we have written a new code for our lives.

 Over the course of these careers, I have compiled a collection of highly effective positive parenting strategies that I share with the parents of minor clients in collateral sessions.

-I have many relational skills to share with individuals and low-conflict couples who wish to improve their relationships, and have been highly successful in guiding these folks in achieving satisfaction.
-Some of the skills that I share are derived from Attachment theories, along with techniques from the Gottmans and Ellyn Bader, I have also created a game and a few exercies for learning and practicing active listening, empathy, and highly effective communication skills.
+I have many relational skills to share with individuals and committed couples who wish to improve their relationships, and have been highly successful in guiding these folks in achieving satisfaction.
+Some of the skills that I share are derived from Attachment theories, along with techniques from the Gottmans and Ellyn Bader.
+I have also created a game and a few exercises for learning and practicing active listening, empathy, and highly effective communication skills.

-This comfy sofa give you a view not only of the rest of the office, but of the back garden, as well.
+This comfy sofa gives you a view not only of the rest of the office, but of the back garden, as well.
 On very lovely days, the sliding glass door will be open.
-The back porch and yard are part of my private space, however, so please refrain from stepping outside.

 Here you can see my extensive collection of sand tray figurines, as well as the doll house and other materials.